Satyadeo Prasad Singh

 Satyadeo Prasad Singh is an Indian politician.
-He has been MLA from Bihar for more than a decade from Goreyakothi in 2015 and from Basantpur in 2000 and 2005.
+He has been MLA for more than a decade from Goreyakothi and Basantpur Constituency of Siwan,Bihar.
 He is a JP Senani.
 He is contesting Bihar Legislative Assembly Elections from 1985.
-He is a senior leader of Janata Dal United and said to be very close to Nitish Kumar.

 Early life

 Singh was born on 1 November 1960 in Village Kauriya of District Siwan, Bihar.
 His father Shivpujan Singh was a government teacher.
 Satyadeo belongs to Rajput caste.

 He has earned a degree in Physics from V.V.
-Muzaffarpur now named as Jagdam College Chapra.
-He married Usha Devi in 2003 and the couple have two children namely Vijay Raj and Ravi Raushan.
+Muzaffarpur now named as Jagdam College Chhapra.
+He was also studying law from Ganga Singh College Chhapra but he couldn’t complete his degree because he got arrested in Ram Janmabhoomi Case.
+Later he married Usha Singh in April 2003 after becoming MLa and the couple have two children namely Vijay Raj and Ravi Prakash Raushan.

 Political career

-Mr.Singh belongs to a socialist class of politicians.
-He is a JP Senani.
-Singh was offered ticket in 1980 but he denied because of his age as his age was less than 25.
-Singh contested first time in 1985 from Basantpur Constituency of Siwan on ticket of BJP.
+Singh belongs to a socialist class of politicians.
+He is a JP Senani and had participated very actively in the movement led by Jayprakash Narayan against the Emergency in 1975.

-He lost with a very less margin from Basantpur Constituency in the general elections of 1985, 1990 and 1995.
+Singh actively participated in the 1977 general elections and later he became the founder member of the BJP.
+In 1980 general elections he was offered ticket for the first time by BJP but he couldn’t contest because his age was less than 25.
+Singh contested for the first time in 1985 from Basantpur Constituency of Siwan on ticket of BJP.
+He lost with a very less margin in the general elections of 1985, 1990 and 1995.
 He consecutively lost three elections on BJP Ticket.

-He again got the ticket for the fourth time and contested in year 2000 and he won by defeating his rival Manik Chand Ray of RJD.
-His political career was very tough because he was not from a family having any political background.
-He again continuously lost both elections in 2005.
+He again contested in year 2000 for the fourth time and he won by defeating his rival Manik Chand Ray of RJD from Basantpur.

 In 2010 his constituency Basantpur was merged in Goreyakothi Constituency.
 In 2010 Elections BJP denied him ticket and he contested as an independent candidate from Goreyakothi and secured 12000 votes but lost the election.
+In 2012 he joined RJD in presence of RJD chief Lalu Yadav in Madarpur Field of Lakri Nabiganj.

-In 2015 Mr.Singh got the ticket of RJD from Goreyakothi and he won by defeating the candidate of BJP.
+In 2015 Singh got the ticket of RJD from Goreyakothi and he won by defeating the candidate of BJP and became the first Rajput MLA from this constituency.

 In 2020 RJD denied him ticket and he contested as a candidate of RLSP but he lost.
+Sources say that he indirectly shifted his entire votes to BJP candidate that helped the BJP candidate in winning the election.

+In 2025 Singh was not fighting the election and was silent but after a derogatory remark on Rajput caste by BJP candidate he announced to support the RJD candidate.
+Sources say that his support to RJD candidate helped him to get around 93k votes.